mr7495/Sperm_detection_and_tracking/README.md

 The main code is in the modified csr-dcf.py file.
 A sample of our Ground-truth data is also shared in annotation sample.csv.

+The next figures show some of the tracked sperms:

 <img src="/images/tracka-1.jpg" width="50%"><img src="/images/trackb-1.jpg" width="50%">

 Our trained neural network based on 3 concatenated frames have been shared on: https://drive.google.com/open?id=1pN3A-tWJOphRdTZ7cPhJTnTIhoiGrcWv